 The practice of IT service management (ITSM) may have originated in large, private enterprises, but it has shown its effectiveness in many different types of organizations.
 That includes education and other public service-oriented organizations, like the healthcare sector and government.

 Many educational institutes have already adopted ITSM practices to make their organizations more service-oriented.
-However, others might still be undecided about whether the significant investment in time and effort is worth it.
+However, others might still need to decide whether the significant investment in time and effort is worth it.

 This article will highlight some of the challenges that can be solved by IT service management in the education sector.
-Then we’ll clarify exactly how ITSM practices benefit educational institutes and why finding the right toolset from the get-go is so important.
+Then we’ll clarify precisely how ITSM practices benefit educational institutes and why finding the right toolset is so important.

 Educational Institutes Face Many IT Challenges Today